The Story Behind St Mary of the Angels

 2017 - Parents & Friends Debutante Ball; Production - 'The Little Mermaid'; Construction of Year 10 'Ladywell' Building is started and completed

-2018 - Construction of Year 7 Building began; Matthew Knight appointed Principal St Francis Primary School; Opening of the Year 10 'Ladywell' Building by Most Reverend Bishop Leslie Tomlinson (Bishop of Sandhurst);
+2018 - Construction of Year 7 Building 'San Rufino' began; Matthew Knight appointed Principal St Francis Primary School; Official Opening and blessing of the Year 10 'Ladywell' Building by Most Reverend Bishop Leslie Tomlinson (Bishop of Sandhurst); San Rufino building's Opening and Blessing on November 12th, First Nathalia community Franciscan Pilgrimage; Sr Carmel Spratt FMDM travelled from Rome to visit the students and staff at the College; Production - The Drowsy Chaperone.